-678 Letter from Thomas A. Kraus, Associate Commissioner for Legislation, FDA, to Sen. Lamar Alexander (March 9, 2015), at 12.
+&lt;sup>678 Letter from Thomas A. Kraus, Associate Commissioner for Legislation, FDA, to Sen. Lamar Alexander (March 9, 2015), at 12.

-679 Calculated from id., Appendix I.
+&lt;sup>679 Calculated from id., Appendix I.

-680 Interview with Source 25, FDA Office of Policy official.
+&lt;sup>680 Interview with Source 25, FDA Office of Policy official.
 FDA has not confirmed the figures that I report in the remainder of this paragraph.

-681 All these calculations exclude bioequivalence recommendations.
+&lt;sup>681 All these calculations exclude bioequivalence recommendations.

-682 On measures that CDRH has taken to speed the development of guidance, see Letter from Thomas A. Kraus, Associate Commissioner for Legislation, FDA, to Sen. Lamar Alexander (March 9, 2015), at 6.
+&lt;sup>682 On measures that CDRH has taken to speed the development of guidance, see Letter from Thomas A. Kraus, Associate Commissioner for Legislation, FDA, to Sen. Lamar Alexander (March 9, 2015), at 6.

-684 Interview with Source 112, former senior FDA career official.

-guidances that had been pending "several years."
+Interviewees on FDA frequently expressed concern about the amount of time guidance remains in draft.
+An FDA Office of Policy official readily acknowledged that this was an industry concern.
+A former senior FDA career official said the agency did "not do a good job" on finalizing draft guidance, which could remain in draft "many years."
+A former FDA official said it was a "prevalent" phenomenon at FDA that guidance remained in draft a long time.
+A partner in a large law firm healthcare practice observed there were "many" FDA guidances that had been pending "several years."
 A trade association official said FDA could go for "years" without finalizing draft guidance and might "never" finalize it.
 A partner in a large law firm and former senior federal official observed that FDA has a tendency to leave guidance in draft "indefinitely."
 The delay was cited not only by current and former officials and industry people but also by advocates at Public Citizen, who said there was "often a huge lag time" between draft and finalization, and "often" the document was "never" finalized but just stayed in draft.
 Long-term draft status had "always been a problem," said a former senior FDA official.
-Ut was "confounding" for stakeholders according to another former senior FDA official, and a "significant frustration," according to a congressional staffer.
-Stopping at the draft stage, which FDA "often" did, was "problematic" and "troubling," said a former FDA chief counsel.
+It was "confounding" for stakeholders according to another former senior FDA official, and a "significant frustration," according to a congressional staffer.
+Stopping at the draft stage, which FDA "often" did, was "problematic" and "troubling," said a former FDA chief counsel.693

 FDA's tendency to leave guidance in draft arises mainly from the interaction of two factors: (a) the agency has very limited resources to process comments and make revisions and finalization decisions for the large category of documents covered by the notice-and-comment mandate of the GGPs and (b) the strong incentives that FDA-regulated parties have to comply with final guidance are largely applicable to draft guidance as well, meaning the agency has relatively little incentive to finalize, since the draft by itself already sends a pretty clear signal of the agency's wishes and will often be followed by regulated parties.
-From the agency's perspective, finalizing guidance expends resources with relatively little upside.
-Given all the demands on FDA staff, it is no surprise they do not give it a high priority.
+From the agency's